 In the 1980's Kerr Addison Mines drilled a hole near the Wood showing when they had optioned the ground from Len Cunningham.
 Drill logs for this are available in the assessment records, but no assays results were reported.
 The location of this hole is difficult to pin down from the old sketches.
+The author visited the area of the Wood showing a couple of times during the summer and fall of 2008.
 The Wood showing occurs on a gentle rising hill that is dotted by many old and overgrown pits, likely from the 1920's and 1930's, and at least one timbered shaft.
 Syenite and gabbro and minor quartz/quartz-carbonate veinlets are exposed in some of the pits, others are completely grown over (if they ever reached outcrop at all).
 Piles of rubble at the top of the timbered shaft contained abundant bull quartz veining with pyrite rich alteration selvages.
 Samples of this material returned up to 0.38 g/t gold, but the vein was never observed in outcrop.
 In 2009 small centimetre sized quartz veinlets were sampled by Wallbridge in two overgrown pits just off of the Beaverhouse ATV trail south of the Wood showing, and returned up to 0.14 g/t Au.

-Wallbridge drill hole MIS-07 targeted ML-07, a very strong chargeability anomaly identified by their 2008 Abitibi Geophysics survey which coincided with a very strong magnetic anomaly in the Wood showing area, but did not intersect quartz veining similar that that at the timbered shaft.
+Drill hole MIS-07 targeted ML-07, a very strong chargeability anomaly identified by the 2008 Abitibi Geophysics survey which coincided with a very strong magnetic anomaly in the Wood showing area, but did not intersect quartz veining similar that that at the timbered shaft.
 The old pits and timbered shaft of the Wood area were identified along strike of MIS-07 within the same coincident chargeability/magnetic anomaly, and it was thought that the IP anomaly may represent an extension of similar structures.